 Ms. Echols said she thinks staff has what they need to bring back to the Commission and does not think we are ready for an ordinance.
-She asked if the Commission would want another work session so then staff can bring back some additional information.
+She asked if the Commission would want another work session so then staff could bring back some additional information.

-Mr. Keller asked if the Supervisors would be happy with that due to the time frame.
+Mr. Keller asked if the Supervisors would be happy with that due to the period.

-Ms. Echols replied she thinks so because when the Board initially started talking about the subject they found they were not all in agreement and realized it is a little more complex.
+Ms. Echols replied she thinks so because when the Board initially started talking about the subject they found they did not agree and realized it is a little more complex.
 She said staff will look at November 14 and if not will bring it back to you the first part of December.